libcpr/cpr/advanced-usage.md

 std::cout << r.cookies["cookies"] << std::endl; // Prints yummy
 std::cout << r.cookies["Cookies"] << std::endl; // Prints nothing
 ```

+As you can see, the `Response` object is completely transparent.
+All of its data fields are accessible at all times, and since its only useful to you insofar as it has information to communicate, you can let it fall out of scope safely when you're done with it.

 ## Session Objects
 ## Asynchronous Requests